-- Friends can also be a huge support during your healing and recovery period, if they are on board with your decision making and supportive.
+- Friends can also be a huge support during your healing and recovery period if they are on board with your decision making and support.

 SHARING WITH COLLEAGUES: telling your work colleagues and/or your Manager WHY you’re taking time away from work